OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ks/pzb/_index.en.md

 | Braking curve of 500 Hz influence | from 65 to 45 km/h within 153 m | from 50 to 35 km/h within 153 m | from 40 to 25 km/h within 153 m |

 ## Supervision Curves

-The basic principle of the supervision curves in PZB is shown in the following illustration
+The basic principle of the supervision curves in PZB is shown in the following illustration:

 {{< figure src="/images/docs/railway-wiki/signalling/ks-signalling/pzb/PZB_Braking_Curve_Principle.png" width="740px" >}}